 During the academic year, there are also talks and panels on issues of historical interest, for example, the Jules Tygiel Forum on World Affairs in September, Constitution Day, and a full agenda of events sponsored by the Paul K. Longmore Institute on Disability Studies.

 How long will it take me to finish the MA?

 The MA program is designed to be completed in two years.
-In their first three semesters, students usually take three courses (or 9 units) plus any language study.
+In their first three semesters, students usually take three courses (or 9 units) plus any professional development courses.
 During their final semester, students prepare for and take comprehensive exams or write a thesis (thesis writers often take an additional semester).

 Some students who have heavy work or familial obligations choose to take longer than four semesters to complete the MA.
 It is also possible to take off a single semester and return to the program without reapplying.
 The university requires that all MA students complete their program’s requirements within seven years (very few students ever run up against this rule!).

 The Department of History has a small amount of money available for fellowships ranging between $1,000 and $2,500 to help defray tuition costs.
 All entering and continuing students are considered automatically for these fellowships; no specific application is necessary.
 All students can also apply to grade exams for lower-division surveys for a small stipend.
 The department also supports student travel to conferences at which they are presenting papers.

 History MA students have also been successful in winning university and college fellowships.
 You can find more information on these scholarships as well a addtional scholarships offered through Academic Works.

 All applicants are urged to contact the Office of Financial Aid to determine their eligibility for grants, loans, and work-study funding.

 There are a limited number of tuition scholarships for students applying from out-of-state.